-What does it look like?
+What does the snapping turtle look like?

-What is this species' conservation status?
+What is the snapping turtle's conservation status?

 Although snapping turtles have few natural predators due to their size, their numbers have declined because of the loss of their wetland habitat.
 They are particularly vulnerable to road mortality, because females often have to cross roads to find suitable nesting sites.
 Their reputation as aggressive, voracious predators has unfortunately also made them targets for persecution by people.
 Snapping turtles do not attack swimmers, and are only aggressive when provoked.
 They play an important role in the ecosystem as scavengers and help keep our waters clean.

-What is NCC doing to protect habitat for this species?
+What is NCC doing to protect the snapping turtle's habitat?